AdobeDocs/commerce-operations.en/help/release/lifecycle-policy.md

 - Adobe provides security fixes through a security patch release for the three-year support period.

 - For critical security issues, such as zero-day vulnerabilities, Adobe provides [hotfixes](https://support.magento.com/hc/en-us/sections/360003869892-Known-issues-patches-attached-) for all customers on a supported version, even if they are not on the latest patch or security patch release.
 It is important to note that a hotfix is not a catch-all and does not address all the security issues that would be fixed by upgrading to the latest release.

+- Adobe does not provide security and quality fixes for third-party services and software dependencies, such as PHP.
+It is your responsibility to maintain the security and compliance (for example, PCI, ISO, SOC) of third-party software dependencies.
+Adobe recommends updating your environments to use the latest version of PHP supported by Adobe Commerce as soon as possible.
+Do not to use a version of PHP that has reached end of support.

 ## End of software support